LeoBaro/ACSTutorial/README.md

 # ACSTutorial

 The goal of this repository is to provide some very basic usage examples of the ACS framework.
-This repository contains several tutorials, each tutorial is inside the corresponding folder.
+This repository contains several tutorials, each tutorial has the corresponding folder.
 Inside each folder there are the following elements:

 * load_env.sh: a script that initialize the environment.
 It creates an integration area (INTROOT) folder and set the needed environment variables.
+* make_all.sh: a script that call all the Makefiles to compile and install the code in the corresponding INTROOT area.
 * WORKSPACE: a folder that contains the components and the CDB configuration.
-* README.md: a README that describes how to integrate the components inside the ACS framework.
+* README.md: a README explaining the tutorial.

 ## Installation
 Clone this repository in the $HOME folder (/home/almamgr) of the ACS virtual machine.

-## Tutorials
+## Tutorials summary

 ### Tutorial 1
 **Goal**: development of a basic component.